New Jersey Live Dealer Guide

 | Latency and reconnection | A route can look fine in a screenshot but behave differently under weak signal or after reconnecting. | Keep device and connection notes tied to the same session record. | This is often what turns a generic complaint into a usable evidence packet. |

-| Cashier continuity | If the balance, transfer state, or statement view lags behind the session, the live route may stop being the right owner. | Route cashier questions out early instead of forcing them into table comparison. | A clean handoff keeps the page answer-first instead of bridge-page-heavy. |
+| Cashier continuity | If the balance, transfer state, or statement view lags behind the session, the live route may stop being the right owner. | Route cashier questions out early instead of forcing them into table comparison. | A clean handoff keeps the user on the page that can actually solve the issue. |

 Approved-site or source question